Les Légions Noires

 Les Légions Noires (also known as The Black Legions in English, or simply abbreviated to LLN) is a movement of French underground black metal musicians and their bands, centered mostly around the city of Brest, in Brittany.
 The bands involved limited their releases to very small numbers (often just enough to get to the other circle members), and distributed them among friends and close workers.
+The collective was primarily active between 1993 and 1997.